cotonne/cotonne.github.io/_posts/2018-06-22-how-to-fix-vulnerabilities.md

 Some days ago, I was with a client.
 An audit has revealed some weaknesses.
 As a good habit, he wanted to fix them.
 But, correcting weaknesses are not so easy, even more, if the codebase is a legacy one.

-In this article, I will take about the resolution of one of the weaknesses: path transversal.
+In this article, I will talk about the resolution of one of the weaknesses: path transversal.
 We will see how to treat the problem.
 Then let's find what is the root cause of this vulnerability.
 Some technics can help us in preventing the apparition of such vulnerability.

 # What is a Path transversal vulnerability?

-Imagine that you have a webpage design used as a download page.
+Imagine that you have a webpage used as a download page.
 You can store your file in a remote server ("/a/b" for example).
 Your user provides the file and a name ("data" for example).
 The application saves the file into the remote file **/a/b/data**.

 But what if he provides a value like "../../etc/paswd" as a name.
 The application will saves the file as **/a/b/../../etc/passwd**.
 If we normalize the path, we got **/etc/passwd**.
-So, given the fact that your application can have root access, you can manipulate important configuration files from your server.
+So, given the fact that your application can have root access, the user can manipulate important configuration files from your server.

 # Fix it!

-The first thing to do is to fix the problem and to fix it.
+The first thing to do is to fix the problem.
 How can we fix it in an efficient way?
 How can we be sure that the vulnerability will not come back?

 ## Test it!

 You need to have different test cases.
+Those test cases will be the base for testing that your fix works.
 You can use the [OWASP Path Transversal](https://www.owasp.org/index.php/Testing_Directory_traversal/file_include_(OTG-AUTHZ-001)) as a source of inspiration.

 Given your architecture, you will need to test
  - for different platforms (Windows, Unix, ...)